scholarslab/gitpractice/Praxis2022.md

 ## What are your top 3 favourite/most used apps?
 * Samantha: WhatsApp, Apple Music, Ludo King
 * Malcolm: PocketCasts, Feedly, Spotify
+* Shane: Signal, Twitter, the steamed edamame with Thai chili and garlic at Chimm

 ## What's your go-to snack when you are stressed? (if you have one?)
 * Malcolm: I'm a big fan of Nutella
+* Shane: Ice cream; when I had the espresso machine set up, I'd make affogato.